 What defines a Criminal Record in Mississippi?

 A criminal record is an official document that records a person’s criminal history.
 The information assembles local, county and state jurisdictions.
 Trial courts, courts of appeals as well as county and state correctional facilities.
 The standard for criminal record collection and storage varies from county to county.
 The majority of Mississippi criminal records are organized online record depositories, available to the public in the form of a Criminal Background Report.
-This report is accessed through a number of courts, police departments and the official Mississippi State Records Online Database.
+This report is accessed through a number of courts, police departments, and the official Mississippi State Records Online Database.
 The amount of criminal records information presented on StateRecords.org will vary from person to person.
-Resources are used to collect the information because different sources often have non-standardized state level protocols, storage classifications, requirements, organization and digitization processes.
+Resources are used to collect information because different sources often have non-standardized state level protocols, storage classifications, requirements, organization and digitization processes.
 Criminal records in the state of Mississippi generally include the following subjects:

 Mississippi Arrest Records